Bread and Butter Pickles Recipe

 Sterilizing Jars and Lids

-Sterilize the canning jars, lids and rings just before cooking the bread and butter pickles.
+Sterilize the canning jars, lids, and rings just before cooking the bread and butter pickles.

 Wash and rinse your jars.
 Take a very large pot, and fill it with hot ( not boiling) water.
-Place the canning jars open side up into the pot.
+Place the canning jars open-side up into the pot.
 Fill the pot with enough water to cover the jars plus an inch.
 If you have room you can place your rings and lids in the same pot, if not place them in a second pot and boil like the jars.

-Bring the water to a boil and let boil ten minutes.
+Bring the water to a boil and let boil for ten minutes.
 Once boiling turn the stove down but make sure the water keeps simmering.

 Remove your jars one at a time as you need them, be cautious as the jars are hot.
 I use rubber ended tongs and a pot holder.

-How to Make Bread and Butter Pickles
+Homemade Bread and Butter Pickles Recipe

 5 lbs pickling cucumbers